Rules and Regulations

 1.4 The maximum number of team entries is 50.

 1.5 The fees for entry are as follows: The entrants’ fee is £400 per team inclusive of VAT.
 If you are entering a team through a business, we can provide a VAT invoice for £333.33 plus VAT to VAT registered businesses on request.
+If you are a group of 5 individuals or represent an Emergency Service, a BID levy payer or a charity, the entry fee is £200 inclusive of VAT.

 1.6 It is hoped that each team will raise as much for charity as possible.
 An online giving account must be created by each team irrespective of the charity they are raising money for.